poszenda/userinfo/README.md

 *	Markdown: http://daringfireball.net/projects/markdown/syntax

 #### Images
 You need to have special permissions if you want to add image files in this repository.
-Send and email with your github username to piotr.oszenda@sap.com and request access to this repository.
+Send an email with your github username to piotr.oszenda@sap.com and request access to this repository.
 Put image files in this directory:
  * docu/files/img

 The following are code examples for images: